-The Professional Resource Office (PRO) provides guidance, support, and information to students on professionalism issues.
-The PRO supports students in the development of strong, positive professional practices with peers, faculty, patients and the broader community through effective communication and conflict management.
+The Learning Environment Office (LEO) provides guidance, support, and information to students on professionalism issues.
+LEO supports students in the development of strong, positive professional practices with peers, faculty, patients, and the broader community through effective communication and conflict management.

-- Professionalism concerns may be reported directly to the LIC Director, the PRO liaisons or in the student evaluations of the LIC, site, and faculty. - The Professionalism Conduct Comment Form is an additional on-line mechanism for students to report any concerns, including those about supervision, across the four-year curriculum.
-This mechanism ensures confidentiality and is collected directly by the PRO. - A professionalism lanyard card with a PRO QR code for direct, real time reporting of exemplary examples of professionalism or concerning professionalism/mistreatment behaviors has been distributed to each student.
+- Learning Environment concerns may be reported directly to the block, course, clerkship, elective/selective director, student affairs dean/or designee, or LEO. - The Learning Environment Feedback Form is an additional online mechanism for students to report any concerns, including supervision, across the four-year curriculum.
+This mechanism ensures confidentiality within LEO. - A professionalism lanyard card with a QR code for the Learning Environment Feedback Form is distributed to all students.
+This QR Code is also included below.